martinov/uc_epaybg/README.txt

 1. Installation
 -------------------------------------------------------------------------------
-Put the module (uc_epaybg) directory somewhere in sites/all/modules, for example in sites/all/modules/ubercart/payment/.
+Download the module and extract it from the archive, somewhere in sites/all/modules, for example in sites/all/modules/ubercart/payment/.
 Then go to admin/build/modules and enable the module.

 2. Settings
 -------------------------------------------------------------------------------